canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/index.rst

 ==================================================

 Welcome to the Ubuntu Packaging and Development Guide!
-We are currently developing codename Artful Aardvark, which is to be released in October 2017 as Ubuntu 17.10.
+We are currently developing codename Bionic Beaver, which is to be released in April 2018 as Ubuntu 18.04 LTS.

 This is the official place for learning all about Ubuntu Development and packaging.
 After reading this guide you will have: